 Global demand for sustainable and eco-friendly products is increasing and with it, support for businesses that are committed to implementing such processes.
 Bio-based materials are given a greater prominence by many government research establishments to create bio-resin, bio-fiber and bio-composite products, thereby reducing reliance on petroleum based polymers.
 The changing emphasis on eco-friendly processes has also created a renewed interest in developing alternate wool finishes to replace those that are well established and widely used commercially.
 New legislation that will be introduced in 2014 will make traditional fluorocarbon finishes to impart water and oil repellency to wool obsolete.
 New compounds will need to be developed and evaluated resulting in added tasks to Product Development activities in the 2013-14 programs.

-- Consider commercialization of wool Keratin fragments being developed at Agricultural Research Service Research Laboratory as liquid, powder, gel and film.
-The study shows that coarse and colored, domestic-clip wools could be satisfactorily used for producing these products.
-Such products, mainly Keratin powder, are currently used as intermediated in cosmetic and in pharmaceutical products.
-Market research needs to be undertaken to evaluate demand for these products. - Atmospheric-pressure cold plasma is now well-established as a versatile technology for modifying the surfaces of textiles.
+- Initiate and continue development of domestic tier 2 and Tier 3 wools using needle punched and layered fiber batting methods of fabrication.
+This recommendation is based on growing market demand for such products and will assist in creating demand for low grade domestic wools. - Atmospheric-pressure cold plasma is now well-established as a versatile technology for modifying the surfaces of textiles.
 It produces no more than a surface reaction and does not alter the bulk properties of textiles.
 The energetic species of cold plasma can break the covalent bonds of the fiber at its surface and etch or functionalize its surface.
-It is an environmentally friendly process and has an edge over chemical processes.
-It has opened up a host of opportunities for textile applications such as increasing wettability, dyeability, printability and adhesion for coating and laminating, or for increasing the shrink resistance of wool.
-Fluoro-chemicals and nano-coatings deposited using atmospheric plasma are the new growth avenues for future chemical applications on wool and need to be explored.
+It is an environmentally friendly process and has an edge over traditional application of chemicals.
+Full production size machines capable of processing up to 70" wide fabrics has opened up a host of opportunities for textile applications to impart increasing wettability, dyability, printability, and adhesion for coating and laminating, or for increasing the shrink resistance of wool.
+Fluorochemicals and nano coatings deposited using atmospheric plasma are the new growth avenues for future chemical applications on wool and needs to be explored. - Continue to provide technical and marketing resource to Eastern Regional Research Center in Wyndmoor PA for placement of extracted keratin from wool on fabric surfaces for oil, water, stain repellency and flame resistance properties.